When creating any forecast entry, you have two options for entering your numbers:

 - If you're adding personnel to your forecast and you want to show seasonal fluctuations in the number of staff you'll be employing, Varying amounts over time allows you to enter a different number of employees each month.
 You can also use this method to show seasonal fluctuations in salary amounts.

-In other words, the Varying amounts input can apply to any numeric entry in the forecast, whether it represents units sold, employees hired, unit prices, revenue earned, or costs incurred.
+In other words, the Varying amounts input can apply throughout the forecast, whether it represents units sold, employees hired, unit prices, revenue earned, or costs incurred.
 Varying amounts over time adds flexibility to your forecast.

-For more tips on using this input, read Using an interactive chart to forecast varying amounts over time.
+For more tips on using this input, read Using a point-and-click chart to forecast varying amounts over time.